-In studies of overweight populations, intentional weight loss was either not associated with longterm mortality^{349, 350} or associated with an increased risk of mortality.^{352, 353} In studies of people with higher BMIs (into the high overweight and obese category), intentional weight loss was generally associated with a small, decreased risk of mortality, although results varied among subgroups.
-In the prospective Cancer Prevention Cohort, women with obesity-related illness who intentionally lost any amount of weight had an approximately 20 percent decreased risk of mortality (95% CI, 68 to 94%);354 the risk reduction was strongest in women who lost the weight within 1 year.
-Women without obesity-related illness and men in this same cohort did not have a decreased mortality risk with intentional weight loss.351 In contrast, in the British regional heart study cohort, men with BMIs \geq 28 kg/m2 who lost weight for personal reasons had a lower risk of dying (23% reduction [95% CI, 6 to 95%]).355 In men and women in the National Health Survey who had intentional weight loss (mean baseline BMI 30.4 kg/m2), mortality risk was lowered by almost 30 percent (71% reduction [95% CI, 55 to 92%).
-Of interest, those who attempted weight loss had lower mortality rates independent of actual weight loss amount.356
+In studies of populations of individuals who are overweight, intentional weight loss was either not associated with long-term mortality or associated with an increased risk of mortality.
+In studies of people with higher BMIs (into the high overweight and obesity category), intentional weight loss was generally associated with a small, decreased risk of mortality, although results varied among subgroups.
+In the prospective Cancer Prevention Cohort, women with obesity-related illness who intentionally lost any amount of weight had an approximately 20 percent decreased risk of mortality (95% CI, 68 to 94%); the risk reduction was strongest in women who lost the weight within 1 year.
+Women without obesity-related illness and men in this same cohort did not have a decreased mortality risk with intentional weight loss.
+In contrast, in the British regional heart study cohort, men with BMIs ≥28 kg/m2 who lost weight for personal reasons had a lower risk of dying (23% reduction [95% CI, 6 to 95%]).
+In men and women in the National Health Survey who had intentional weight loss (mean baseline BMI 30.4 kg/m2), mortality risk was lowered by almost 30 percent (71% reduction [95% CI, 55 to 92%).
+Of interest, those who attempted weight loss had lower mortality rates independent of actual weight loss amount.

-Among overweight U.S. women, intentional weight loss was not associated with decreased risk of overall cancer, but was associated with a borderline decreased risk of obesity-related cancers (RR, 1.22 [95% CI, 1.00 to 1.50]).357 A recent study used data from the Nurses' Health Study to estimate the 26-year risk of CHD under several hypothetical weight loss strategies.
-A 5 to 10 percent weight loss among those with a baseline BMI greater than 25 kg/m2 was not associated with a decreased risk of cardiovascular disease but was associated with a decreased risk of type 2 diabetes.358 Although this study included both intentional and unintentional weight loss, sensitivity analyses including an intentionality question from one questionnaire did not change their findings.
+Among U.S. women who are overweight, intentional weight loss was not associated with decreased risk of overall cancer, but was associated with a borderline decreased risk of obesity-related cancers (RR, 1.22 [95% CI, 1.00 to 1.50]).
+A recent study used data from the Nurses' Health Study to estimate the 26-year risk of CHD under several hypothetical weight loss strategies.
+A 5 to 10 percent weight loss among those with a baseline BMI greater than 25 kg/m2 was not associated with a decreased risk of cardiovascular disease but was associated with a decreased risk of type 2 diabetes.
+Although this study included both intentional and unintentional weight loss, sensitivity analyses including an intentionality question from one questionnaire did not change their findings.

-In people who undergo bariatric surgery, there are significant improvements in diabetes,^{359, 360} sleep apnea,^{360, 361} quality of life,362 depression,363 and pain and physical function.364 Data on long-term health outcomes such as mortality, cardiovascular disease, and cancer are still lacking.
+In people who undergo bariatric surgery, there are significant improvements in diabetes, sleep apnea, quality of life, depression, and pain and physical function.
+Data on long-term health outcomes such as mortality, cardiovascular disease, and cancer are still lacking.
 However, the amount of weight loss that occurs with weight loss surgery is much greater than what can usually be achieved with behavior-based weight loss interventions and only people with severe obesity or obesity with comorbidities are candidates for bariatric surgery.
 In addition, there are metabolic changes that occur after surgery, independent of weight loss, which could contribute to improvements in health outcomes among those who undergo surgery.